FREE Shipping on orders over $899

 [/product]

-Medicinal properties of cancerina
+Medicinal properties of cancerin

-Traditional uses of cancerina
+Traditional uses of cancerin

 3. Treating Digestive Problems : It is used to treat various digestive conditions, such as gastritis, ulcers, and other gastrointestinal disorders.
 The plant's anti-inflammatory and antioxidant properties can help soothe the digestive system.

-Preparation and ways of use
+Preparation and methods of use

-4. Poultice : For topical use, a poultice can be prepared with the ground bark or roots and applied directly to the skin to treat wounds, infections or inflammation.
+4. Poultice : For topical use, a poultice can be prepared with the ground bark or roots and applied directly to the skin to treat wounds, infections, or inflammation.

 Remember that prevention is better than cure